 - Assessment Week involvement: perform task development, student recruiting and proctoring and scoring sessions

 - UNDergraduate Showcase involvement

 - Participation at events hosted by the ES Committee and/or ES Office

-For more information and advice about instructional design, teaching techniques, and more, see the Office of Instructional Development.
+For more information and advice about instructional design, teaching techniques, and more, see the Teaching Transformation & Development Academy.